thierrygosselin/stackr/README.md

 Roadmap of future developments:
 -------------------------------

--   Workflow tutorial that links functions and points to specific vignettes to further explore some problems: *in progress*
+-   Vignettes to further explore some problems: *in progress*
 -   Integration of several functions with [STACKS](http://catchenlab.life.illinois.edu/stacks/) database *in progress*.
 -   Use Shiny.
--   Until publication **stackr** will change rapidly, stay updated with releases and contribute with bug reports.
--   Suggestions ?

 Contributions:
 --------------